Best Nursing Student Apps (2026): 10 Study & Clinical Tools

 2. Epocrates: Most-Used Free Drug Reference

 Epocrates is the free clinical drug reference used by millions of healthcare professionals.
-Drug interactions, dosing, and pill identification.
-The free tier covers most nursing student needs.
+It covers drug interactions, dosing, and pill identification.
+Use it for quick drug lookups during clinicals.
+The basic tier is free, while Plus adds clinical content for $174.99/year.

 3. Atlas: Best for AI-Grounded Study Synthesis